Achievable logoAchievable logo

 Frontrunning

-Frontrunning involves a financial professional placing an order for themselves prior to a customer’s order.
-When a large order is placed, it has the potential to “move the market.”
-For example, assume an institutional investor requests a purchase of 100,000 shares of a rarely traded stock.
-Due to the size of the order and the demand it introduces to the market, the stock price could rise substantially after the trade is submitted.
-To personally benefit from the transaction, the agent handling the order places a smaller buy order for themselves first, then places the institution’s order.
-After the stock price rises, the agent sells their shares for a quick profit.
+Large orders can move the market.
+For example, assume an institutional investor wants to buy 100,000 shares of a rarely traded stock.
+That demand could push the price up once the order hits the market.
+To profit from the expected price increase, the agent handling the order first places a smaller buy order for themselves, then submits the institution’s order.
+After the price rises, the agent sells their shares for a quick profit.

 Trading ahead